Hildaware/ConsoleBags/README.md

     - Not sure how to fix this issue
 - Selecting a tab with the mouse and then using keybinds tabs from the original location
 - Keybinds should disable when in combat
+- Bags and Money do not work sometimes

 Tech Debt TODOS:
 - InventoryFrame & BankFrame are almost identical